 With the right conditions, your new grass seed will germinate and flourish in its new growing environment - and your established grass can reap the benefits.
-At Simple Lawn Solutions, we offer our grass care expertise to provide your yard with the right lawn care at any level.
 When it comes to preparing your soil, applying liquid fertilizer, and planting new grass seed, we have you covered.
-With our tips and tricks on how to make grass seed spread better and maintain proper grass care, you can achieve a thick, luscious lawn.
+With our tips and tricks on how to encourage seed growth and maintain proper grass care, you can achieve a thick, luscious lawn.

 The path to a thick, durable lawn does not have to be hard.
-With our grass care seeding tips, you can repair bare spots in your yard and give your thinning grass a facelift.
 Before you can start the repair path, you will need to get to the root of the issue.

-Depending on your soil's health, you may want to consider adding a lawn food treatment, like liquid fertilizer, before applying new grass seed.
+Depending on your soil test, you may want to consider tilling a lawn food treatment, like liquid fertilizer, before applying new grass seed.
 You want to make sure that the new grass seed will have the proper nutrients to sprout, grow, and thrive.
-Consider taking an alternative approach to this type of lawn treatment and try out our liquid fertilizer hack.

 Before you start laying any new grass seed, you will want to understand the different types of grass seeds available.
 When picking a new grass seed, you want to make sure that the grass type you choose is appropriate for your climate.
 There are different properties that warm-season and cool-season grasses hold - learn more about these two types of grasses.
 If you are patching bare spots, you will want to match the current grass type of the rest of your lawn.
 Ensuring you are using the same type of grass seed will make your lawn look seamless once your new grass has grown.
-If you are unsure of what type of grass you have, check out our grass type guide.
 Having the knowledge and understanding of your grass type will also help you tailor your grass care for what is the most suitable for that specific grass.